asdqwex/doplr/Development.md

 If you're using the ATOM editor (well, any editor really, but i'm only going to provide a guide for atom), you'll want to install a few packages:

-`apm install language-jade linter linter-eslint`
+`apm install language-jade linter linter-eslint editorconfig`

 # High level: